 The little rogue

 A sensation washed over me like a wave.
 My heart twisted and I felt short of breath.
 I started to tear up.
-I hadn’t cried since I was a kid, but the longing, desperation and fear, was now strangling me.
-I couldn’t stop it.
+I couldn't remember the last time I'd cried, but the longing, desperation and fear, was suffocating me.
+I couldn’t help it.

 The darkness was gripping me, slowly tearing me apart.
 Everything was ruined and it was all my fault.
 She was suffering, because of my arrogance.
 My wolf was ramming the walls in my mind, demanding to be let out.
 I had no resistance in me, so I caved and let him take over.

 Bones cracked and extended, ripping through my clothes.
 Charcoal gray fur sprouted out across my body.
 When my paws hit the soft grass underneath me, I let out a howl.
 A howl filled with the unbearable pain I was carrying.

 All around the compound I heard others join in my wolf’s song of sorrow.
 Their howls of support and empathy filled me with determination.
 I would not let the darkness consume me, I would fight, with my last breath, I would fight for her.

 I bolted into the forest, stretching my legs, kicking off the ground as hard as I could, scattering soil behind me.
 I was flying though the dense shrubs.
 The wind swiped through my fur, cooling down my rage.

 I weaved my powerful body between the trees, tree branches whipping around me.
 I ran as fast as I could until my legs started burning from fatigue.
 I laid down close to a stream and let the sound of the water wash my dreadful thoughts away.

 I stayed there for what felt like hours.
 A spark suddenly brought me back to reality.
 I felt her stir in my mind, she was finally awake.
 I could feel she was worried, but a lot calmer than before.
 At least that was a good sign.
 She weren't in pain, that was a relief.
 Maybe if I mind-linked her, I would sense her emotion if heard me.